 approach to the study of Muslim peoples through a framework of world

 cultures, the humanities and social sciences.
 This approach is reflected

-in a master’s programme and short courses and through research and
+in a master’s programme, events and short courses and through research and

 ISMC's mandate emerged from the Chancellor's Commission, a

 distinguished group of international academics, who reviewed several major

 higher education studies focused on countries with Muslim populations in 1994.

 the preceding decade by the Harvard Committee, the Institute for